I spent last weekend salsa dancing with my friends in Blackpool at the biggest salsa party in the UK. IT WAS FAN-FREAKIN’-TASTIC!

 These are the moments that help you build up your fluency.

 Don’t avoid them.
 Rather, celebrate them!

 You gotta put yourself on the spot and speak.

 Try again, again and again, until using the language becomes second nature to you.

-The truth is there’s no secret method to learn a language, except practicing it.
+The truth is there’s no secret method to learn a language, except practising it.

 Practice makes a language perfect.
 That’s it.

 So, now here’s my challenge for you.
-Get out there and find a way to practice the language you’re learning.
+Get out there and find a way to practise the language you’re learning.